OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114ObjectsEnumsAndUML.rst

 .. admonition:: Try It Yourself

-   Download `Bank.java <https://courses.cs.vt.edu/~cs2114/meng-bridge/examples/Bank.java>`_ (right-click to download as .java file), and open it in Eclipse.
+   In Eclipse, use the *Project > Download Assignment...* menu command to download the lab project named "ex07.03-Bank".

    Refer to `01.02: Lab: LightBot for Beginners <https://profdev-lms.tlos.vt.edu/courses/2832/assignments/10634>`_ if you need to review the instructions for downloading Eclipse projects.

 Enums